wgoode3/djangular-example/course2.md

 ### How do we get and receive data from our Django Backend?

-Let's start with an existing Angular frontend...

-# TODO: INSERT DOWNLOAD LINK HERE
-# TODO: INSERT WIREFRAME IMAGE HERE

-and let us replace our existing client folder with this.
+Let's start with an existing Angular frontend [click to download](https://github.com/wgoode3/djangular-example/raw/master/client.zip) and let us replace our existing client folder with this.

 In order to get and receive requests, we need to first configure our ```urls.py```.